 Common Types of Catastrophic Injuries

-- Spinal cord injuries
+- Spinal cord injuries, including paralysis

 - Traumatic brain injuries

-Obtaining Compensation for a Catastrophic Injury
+Determining Liability for a Catastrophic Injury

-If you have suffered a catastrophic injury due to the negligence of another person, call our Murrieta personal injury lawyers at Gibbs & Fuerst, LLP today.
-Our experienced attorneys know how to prove someone else was liable for your injuries and will help you claim the maximum damages you deserve.
-Call us today at (951) 821-9875 or contact us online to schedule a free consultation.
+If you or a loved one has sustained a catastrophic injury, do not hesitate to call our catastrophic injury lawyers at Gibbs & Fuerst, LLP.
+We know how to prove liability for your accident and will ensure that your claim is filed properly and on time, so you receive the full amount of compensation you deserve.
+Call us today at (951) 397-0928 or contact us online to get the help you need.